bayoub03/Master-Thesis-Implementation/README.md

 You should be ready to go !

 In a kali machine, ensure you have `wine` installed, then you have to simply execute the command with `wine` as a prefix and you should have your XORed payload generated.

+### For generating direct syscalls using Syswhisper3

+In a Visual Studio Setup:

+- move to the `syswhispers` directory
+- `python.exe syswhispers.py --function NtOpenProcess,NtAllocateVirtualMemory,NtWriteVirtualMemory,NtCreateThreadEx -o output/syscall`
+- Copy the generated H/C/ASM files into the project folder.
+- In Visual Studio, go to Project → Build Customizations... and enable MASM.
+- In the Solution Explorer, add the .h and .c/.asm files to the project as header and source files, respectively.
+- Go to the properties of the ASM file, and set the Item Type to Microsoft Macro Assembler.
+- Compile it

+You should be ready to go !

+Don't forget to properly call the functions generated `Sw3...()`

+Sometimes some adjustement is needed to properly compile the project, make sure they are no redefinition of the same structures.
+The samples I provided are fully working  (they compile without any issue)